alex-szy/leetcode-explorer/README.md

 This is a lightweight static website which presents all your leetcode solutions in a searchable, pretty format.
 It uses a jinja2 template to render all your problems and solutions on a statically generated website.
 The magic happens in scripts/generate_site.py, which reads all your solution files in the solutions folder and populates the website with the corresponding entries.

-There is a format to be followed in order for the problem set's metadata to be parsed correctly.
-For best results, when starting on a new problem, simply run the `new_solution.py` script and paste in the url of the leetcode problem, the script will automatically generate the solution file for you.

 ## Setup

 The static site generator needs `jinja2` to work, and the solution file generator needs `requests` to work.
 Create a virtual environment and install the dependencies: